 Please note: the “official” Operation Christmas Child item of the month for October is “Letter and a Photo” and Immanuel is encouraging that as well.
 If you plan to pack a box, please bring a letter written to the shoebox recipient and a photo of yourself (optional) with you on November 5th – it will delight the child who receives the box that you packed.

 Want to know more about the November 5th Packing Party?

 Remember, WOW items, like a soccer ball with an air pump, school supplies and hygiene items are always needed.
 Simply drop off your donations in the bin just outside of Fellowship Hall by the children’s ministries bulletin board.
 If you have any questions, please contact Trephina Bedell, email@example.com or 847-359-1549.
 More on information Operation Christmas Child can be found at Immanuelpalatine.org/operation-christmas-child.

-We’re doing this to get ready for a great packing party this November.
+We’re doing this to get ready for a great packing party in November 2018.
 Working year round gives us extra time to carefully choose special items for the shoebox.
 These shoeboxes really matter.
 An OCC shoebox might be the only gift a child ever receives.